sackh/here-map-widget-for-jupyter/docs/source/contribution.rst

     $ jupyter lab --watch

-This take a minute or so to get started, but then allows you to hot-reload your javascript extension.
+This take a minute or so to get started, but then allows you to hot-reload yourJavaScriptextension.
 To see a change, save your javascript, watch the terminal for an update.

 Note on first `jupyter lab --watch`, you may need to touch a file to get Jupyter Lab to open.